 Founder Liability - The hidden trap

 Founders have the odds stacked against them.
 While many founders dream of building the next successful “unicorn,” only a select few succeed.
-Beyond the steep rate of failure, when founders begin a new business, they take on a tremendous amount of personal financial risk.
+Beyond the steep rate of failure, when founders launch a new business, they take on a tremendous amount of personal financial risk.
 And, for a variety of reasons, founders aren’t fully aware of how exposed they really are.

-Technology Startups fail at greater rates than the general population of U.S. service-based (professional) small businesses.
+Technology startups fail at greater rates than the general population of U.S. service-based (professional) small businesses.
 Startups are twice as likely to fail than to succeed, which is a sobering fact for most founders [1,2].

-The hidden clause
+Finding the hidden clause

 How do personal guarantees work?